-5 Things No One Ever Tells You about Working Out
+5 Things No One Ever Tells You About Working Out

 Exercising isn’t always pretty—the sweat, the matted down hair, the locker rooms—but it’s definitely worthwhile!
 Whether you are just starting out or returning after a long break, there are a few things no one ever really tells you about exercise.
 Even you regular gym bunnies might learn a thing or two from this list—oh how I wish someone had told me these when I started working out!